cooper/juno/doc/modules.md

 There is no requirement that masks in the access list are in the standard IRC POSIX-like format.
 They can also include any extmasks or other user matchers provided by modules.
-For example the following example utilitzes the `$r` extmask to auto-owner any users logged into the services account `mitch`.
+For example the following example utilizes the `$r` extmask to auto-owner any users logged into the services account `mitch`.

 ```